skrdv/asana/README.md

-# asana
+# Asana for Franz
-Asana for Franz
+This is unofficial Asana service for Franz